HEARTHANDCARAVAN

 I haven't yet taken these tests, but I wanted to include them here for you.
 These tests take a little more time to complete, but seem like they will be informative.

---helps uncover your core values
+Values Test --helps uncover your core values

 Work Values Test--helps uncover your talents and and help you choose a career path based on your assessed work values.